apacheignite/documentation/data-grid/memory-and-cache-metrics.md

   "rows": 7
 }
 [/block]
+Some of these bean-specific methods will be added to `MemoryMetrics` interface in the future releases.
 [block:api-header]
 {
   "title": "Cache Metrics"
 }
 [/block]
-In addition to the low-level memory related metrics explained above, Apache Ignite allows keeping an eye on distributed caches specific statistics available via `CacheMetrics` interface.
+In addition to the low-level memory related metrics explained above, Apache Ignite allows keeping an eye on the distributed cache specific statistics available via the `CacheMetrics` interface.

-The interface has a variety of metrics such as a total number of put and get operations processed by a cache, average put or get time, a total number of evictions, current write-behind cache store buffer size and more.
+The interface has a variety of metrics, such as - a total number of put and get operations processed by a cache, average put or get time, a total number of evictions, current write-behind cache store buffer size, and more.
 Refer to `CacheMetrics` javadoc to see a complete list of all the metrics available.

-There are several ways how you can the latest metrics snapshot of a specific cache:
+There are several ways to get the latest metrics snapshot of a specific cache:
-* `IgniteCache.metrics()` - gets metrics snapshot of the whole cluster where the cache is deployed.
+* `IgniteCache.metrics()` - gets the metrics snapshot of the whole cluster where the cache is deployed.
-* `IgniteCache.metrics(ClusterGroup grp)` - gets metrics snapshot for Apache Ignite nodes that belong to a passed cluster group.
+* `IgniteCache.metrics(ClusterGroup grp)` - gets the metrics snapshot for Apache Ignite nodes that belong to a passed cluster group.
-* `IgniteCache.localMetrics()` - gets local node's metrics snapshot for the cache.
+* `IgniteCache.localMetrics()` - gets the local node's metrics snapshot for the cache.

 Alternatively, you can get an access to the cache metrics via `CacheMetricsMXBean` interface.
 You can connect to the bean from any JMX-compliant tool or API.
 If you need to work with the bean from your application use `IgniteCache.mxBean()` or `IgniteCache.localMxBean()` to get a bean reference.
 [block:callout]